Retro Eye care Haitian Deep Dark Default

 Row Value Expressions that uses the Groovy syntax based on GraalVM Truffle’s Espresso implementation

-This is an optional implementation, and you need to actively declare the following dependencies in the pom.xml of your own project.
-And make sure your own project is compiled with GraalVM CE 23.0.1 For JDK17.
+This is an optional implementation.
+You need to actively declare the following dependencies in the pom.xml of your own project.
+And please make sure your own projects are compiled with OpenJDK 21+ or its downstream distribution.

 <dependencies>